Module Catalogue 2026/27

 Formative Feedback

 Feed forward is provided for the group project is provided through the workshops which will cover techniques which can be used to develop the group creative output.
-A Q&A session is provided at the end of the Autumn term before submission.
+A Q&A session is provided 2-3 weeks before submission.

 An exam preparation session is provided at which previous exam papers/questions are discussed and feed forward given.